pe1te3son/prev-buffer.nvim/README.md

-# buffer-manager.nvim
+# prev-manager.nvim

-A simple Neovim plugin for intelligent buffer management inspired by Spacemacs.
+A simple Neovim plugin to switch to previous buffer with tab inspired by Spacemacs.

 ## Features

-- Switch to the last buffer with smart fallback logic
+- Switch to the last buffer with fallback logic
-- Delete current buffer and automatically switch to the last buffer
+- Delete current buffer and automatically switch to the previous buffer
 - Prevents deleting modified buffers without saving
 - Customizable keymaps